techidaily/site-win11/source/_posts/decoding-how-choosing-a-pc-over-a-mac-can-benefit-you-more-9.md

  Macs might vary in minor ways from model to model, but in the end, they all look more or less the same.
 PCs, however, don’t have this problem.
 They come in different colors and designs, with a wide range of specs from low-end to high-end, depending on your needs.

  Then there’s functionality.
 You can get a powerful PC for graphic design or programming or a PC for general use without any fancy trappings.
-You can even[buy a PC solely for gaming](https://www.makeuseof.com/gaming-pc-laptop-games-console-which-should-you-get/) .
+You can even [buy a PC solely for gaming](https://www.makeuseof.com/gaming-pc-laptop-games-console-which-should-you-get/) .

  It’s safe to say that PCs have so much variety that it can be overwhelming to choose what PC to get for people looking to buy one.
 Macs, on the other hand, look similar and don’t offer variety in terms of specs.